Avaiga/taipy-doc/docs/index.md

       <img class="tp-content-card-icon icon-dark" src="images/icons/flag.svg">
       <h3>Getting started</h3>
       <p>
-        This tour shows you how to create an entire application using the two components of Taipy
+        This tour shows you how to create an entire application using the two main components of Taipy.
       </p>
       <span class="tp-content-card-readmore">Read more</span>
     </a>